mgerb/go-discord-bot/readme.md

 - success!

 ### Windows
-I've only compiled and run this on linux, but it should work on windows with little changes.
+I've only compiled and run this on linux so far, but I've recently added cross platform support.
-An ffmpeg executable is required.
-The linux executable is included.
-If running on windows ffmpeg.exe must be downloaded.
-Check line 116 in server/bothandlers/sounds.go